murkl/arch-os/docs/README.md

 ## Usage

-For a robust & stable Arch OS experience, install as few additional packages from the main repository or AUR as possible.
-Instead, use Flatpak (GNOME Software) or Distrobox/Toolbox (Podman/Docker).
-Furthermore change system files only if absolutely necessary.
-And perform regular updates.
+For a robust & stable Arch OS experience, install as few additional packages from the official [Arch Repository](https://archlinux.org/packages) or [AUR](https://aur.archlinux.org) as possible.
+Instead, use [Flatpak](https://flathub.org) or [GNOME Software](https://apps.gnome.org).
+For CLI tools you can try [Distrobox](https://distrobox.it/) or [Toolbox](https://containertoolbx.org) and as [Container Runtime](https://hub.docker.com) use [Podman](https://podman.io) or [Docker](https://www.docker.com).
+Furthermore change system files only if absolutely necessary and perform regular package upgrades.

+### For Gamer

+For native **Windows Gaming** install [Qemu](https://wiki.archlinux.org/title/QEMU) and enable GPU Passthrough.
+Then you can use an emulated [Microsoft Windows](https://www.microsoft.com/windows) with native GPU access.
+For quick installation, have a look to this project: [quickpassthrough](https://github.com/HikariKnight/quickpassthrough)

 These are the general commands to maintain your Arch OS: